Open-Historical-Map-Labs/openhistoricaltiles/mbgl-control-timeslider/README.md

 `date` -- The initially-selected date when the TimeSliderControl UI first appears.
 This should be within the range specified by `datespan`.
 If omitted, this will be set to the first year of the `datespan`.

-`datespan` -- The initial span of dates offered by the TimeSliderControl UI when it first appears.
-This is provides as an array of two numbers, e.g. `[1800, 2000]` If omitted, the range will be set to the last 100 years from the current date (that is, `[ currentyear-100, currentyear]`).
+`range` -- The initial range of dates offered by the TimeSliderControl UI when it first appears.
+This is provided as an array of two numbers, e.g. `[1800, 2000]` If omitted, the range will be set to the last 100 years from the current date (that is, `[ currentyear-100, currentyear]`).

 `datelimit` -- A hard limit on the minimum and maximum dates to which the UI may be adjusted.
 If omitted, this defaults to the same as `datespan`.
 If a `datespan` is also supplied, it should fall wholly within this `datelimit`.